Strix007/wsl/README.md

 ### Xmonad
 #### Xmonad with Polybar
 Xmonad with polybar was a bit tricky to get running, I had to use [xmonad-log](https://github.com/xintron/xmonad-log) to get things working.
-I have already put a compiled binary of xmonad-log in `.config/polybar/scripts` so no worries there but you do need to install `haskell-dbus` and `haskell-dbus-logger` manually through your system’s package manager.
+I have already put a compiled binary of xmonad-log in `.config/polybar/scripts` so no worries there but you do need to install `haskell-dbus` manually through your system’s package manager.

 #### Xmonad startup
 Xmonad starts up a lot of things configured for my system, such as `rclone` etc. Make sure to disable the ones you don’t need.